awsdocs/amazon-transcoder-developer-guide/doc_source/create-pipeline.md

    "Notifications":{
       "Progressing":"SNS topic to notify when
-         Elastic Transcoder has started to process the job", "Completed":"SNS topic to notify when
+         Elastic Transcoder has started to process the job", "Complete":"SNS topic to notify when
          Elastic Transcoder has finished processing the job", "Warning":"SNS topic to notify when
          Elastic Transcoder encounters a warning condition"